Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 So what is more from scratch than C code ?

-We could code this in assembly and try to optimize it by using all the best assembly bit twiddling ticks in the book all while pretending we didn’t notice those [beautiful `fadd` instructions](https://developer.arm.com/documentation/ddi0602/2025-12/SIMD-FP-Instructions/FADD--scalar---Floating-point-add--scalar--?lang=en) staring back at us across the ISA.
+We could code this in assembly and try to optimize it by using all the best assembly bit twiddling tricks in the book all while pretending we didn’t notice those [beautiful `fadd` instructions](https://developer.arm.com/documentation/ddi0602/2025-12/SIMD-FP-Instructions/FADD--scalar---Floating-point-add--scalar--?lang=en) staring back at us across the ISA.
 And guess what: not only can we still go deeper, but sadly even with the most beautifully hand crafted assembly in the world its performance would still be orders of magnitude slower than a dedicated `floating point addition` instruction running on my grandmother's computer

-No, we are going to build our own FPU hardware out of transistors, optimize the hell out of it, and then, we are going to put it on a chip and tape it out
+No, we are going to build our own FPU hardware out of transistors, optimize the hell out of it, and then, we are going to put it on a chip and tape it out!

 ## ASIC implementation rules